 - Use of material by researchers is subject to approval.

 - Some collections may have access restrictions due to agreements with donors, copyright issues, or applicable legal restrictions of personal information.
 Researchers will be informed when such restrictions exist.

 - As with other uses of the Research Library, appointments are strongly encouraged.
-Please complete this appointment request form, email, or call 435-649-7457 ext 112 to set up a time for your visit.
+Please request an appointment online, email, or call 435-649-7457 ext.
+112 to set up a time for your visit.

 - Upon arrival, all researchers must fill out this form before archival materials will be pulled.

 - Only Research Library staff are allowed access to the archives storage areas.
 Researchers may not pull their own material.